 Are Referring Providers Prepared?

 The American College of Radiology (ACR) has recently noted the general consensus among contributing members is that referring providers are still lacking awareness of the new program.
-As the furnishing professional, groups providing testing will have the financial stake in the outcome, and beginning January 1, 2023, claims submitted without compliance certificates will be subject to non-payment.
+As the furnishing professional, groups providing testing will have the financial stake in the outcome, and beginning of the future, claims submitted without compliance certificates will be subject to non-payment.

 Similarly, the American College of Cardiology (ACC) has released its “Heart of Health” Policy Statement noting that CMS’s 2020 Medicare Physician Fee Schedule (PFS) has no change to the mandate for CDSM.
 The ACC notes that CMS issued a virtually flat conversion rate factor of $36.09 from $36.04 in 2019, which makes complying with the CDSM mandate even more critical since denials must be avoided to meet future reimbursement pressure challenges.

 This has created a somewhat awkward situation that may best be resolved by radiologists and cardiologists partnering with their hospital colleagues to spearhead an awareness campaign that educates primary care providers in the benefits brought by AUC and CDSM.
 While this is currently mandated for Medicare patients only, be assured that third-party insurance carriers will keep a keen eye on the roll-out and implementation throughout 2023.

 The CMS issued corresponding HCPCS G Codes that are used to modify the CPT procedure codes.
 The “compliance certificate” then becomes part of the patient’s EHR and must be transmitted to the referring provider to supplement their billing and claim submission process.